miyaspdd/twilio-video-angular-setup/README.md

 # Twilio Video Chat with Angular

 Currently, Twilio quickstart guide only offers a Vanilla JS set up.
-I wanted an Angular set up for future projects.
+This repository based on angular 6+ projects